bigkorupto/mammad-kabiri-uniqa/README.md

 With the legal and financial help from the Arbeiterkammer (Austrian Chamber of Labour) I filed a legal claim asking to
-upholding Austrian law, that is, the three-month contract term on termination without cause and to get back three-month of (stolen) salary.
+uphold Austrian law, that is, the three-month contract term on termination without cause and to get back three-month of (stolen) salary (~$10 000).

 Mr Mammad Kabiri and the personnel chief Mr Wolfgang Küchl obviously do not entertain such legal nitpicking - "What part of 'You are fired!' do you NOT understand?!"

+Let us teach you how two "Free Enterpise!" apparatchiks in a billion dollar insurance company in no fincial distress pulling in salaries beyond $200 000+ per year
+can fire a loyal employee with 10+ years of service at-will and harass you to no end!

 Required by the court proceedings the big corrupto lawyers filed the answer in writing: